-In Laurens Electric’s 2018 Annual Poker Run
+In Laurens Electric’s 2019 Annual Motorcycle Run

 Where: The ride will feature dual starts at Laurens Electric’s main office on Highway 14 in Laurens and at Harley Davidson of Greenville, and will include several locations across the Upstate where participants can rest and draw cards.

 Time: Registration opens at 8 a.m.
 First bike out follows at 9 a.m. and last bike out is at 10 a.m.
-The rise will end at Harley Davidson of Greenville.
+The ride will end at Harley Davidson of Greenville.
 Last bike in at 2:30 p.m.

 Fundraising: All proceeds benefit the following charities: